Double-edged effects: Is technology making family violence protections more accessible?

 Dr Kate Hammond

-Research Manager, Australian Muslim Women's Centre for Human Rights
+Dr Kate Hammond is the Research Manager at the Australian Muslim Women's Centre for Human Rights.

 Kate holds a PhD in Islamic Studies and researches across areas of gender, family violence, and barriers to Muslim women's equity in an Australian context.
 Kate also works in the University of Melbourne's Department of Social Work conducting family violence research.